skyeong0810/Mini-AI-Pipeline-Project/README.md

 # Mini-AI-Pipeline-Project

-# Task Deifinitionn and Problem Statement
+# Task Deifinition and Problem Statement

 Task:
 Classify news headlines into one of four categories-